-How Do I Become a New York Times bestseller?
+How to Be a New York Times Bestseller

-“I’d really like to get on the New York Times bestseller list, how does it work?”
-This is one of the most common questions that authors ask me.
+"I'd really like to be a New York Times bestseller.
+But, how do you do it?
+How does the list work?"
+These are some of the most common questions that authors ask me.

-Do you ever dream of publishing a book that hits the world’s top bestseller list?
-Do you watch other authors routinely achieve bestseller status, such as James Patterson, Danielle Steel, Brene Brown, or Tony Robbins, and wonder how they do it?
+Do you dream of becoming a bestselling author?
+Do you wonder how other authors routinely achieve bestseller status, such as James Patterson, Danielle Steel, Brene Brown, or Tony Robbins?
 I’m about to pull back the curtain and give you a sneak peek inside the process.

 Publishing a book is one of the most effective ways to grow your personal brand and build a business.
 Publishing a New York Times bestseller is considered the gold standard.
 The achievement can lead to increased media exposure, higher speaking fees, other book deals, expanded consulting opportunities, etc.

 Why would I share an insider’s view?
-An educated author tends to be a more successful author.
+Educated authors tend to be successful authors.
 In my experience, a lot of people have unrealistic expectations about becoming a bestseller.
-Some think it’s easy to hit the list, or they think it’s okay to cheat the system.
+Some think it's easy to hit the list, or they think it's okay to cheat the system.
+I beg to differ.

-From a personal perspective, I’m not a fan of authors who just want to “hit the list.”
-Publishing a book should be about sharing a message or a story with the world to educate, entertain, or inspire other people.
+To be clear, I'm not a fan of authors who just want to "hit the list."
+Publishing a book should be about sharing a message with the world to teach, entertain, or inspire other people.
 In contrast, hitting a list tends to be more about satisfying personal ego.
-I prefer coaching authors who think of their readers first and personal accolades second.
+I prefer coaching authors who think of their readers first and the personal accolades second.
 If a book happens to make a bestseller list, that’s just icing on the cake.

-However, if you’re reading this article, you’re probably intrigued about the possibility of becoming a bestseller.
+However, if you're reading this article, I assume you're intrigued about how to become a New York Times bestseller.
 Before you go down that road, let me help clarify the details that are involved.

-The New York Times Bestseller List Is Editorial Opinion, Not Statistical Fact
+How Does The New York Times Bestseller List Work?

 Most people believe that The New York Times bestseller list is based solely on measuring actual book sales.
 That makes logical sense, right?
-You may be surprised to learn that the opposite is true.
-In 1983, an author sued The Times claiming they kept his book off the bestseller list even though he sold enough copies to qualify.
+But, you may be surprised to learn that the opposite is true.
+In 1983, an author sued The Times claiming that they kept his book off the bestseller list even though he sold enough copies to qualify.

-However, the judge sided with lawyers from The Times who countered that “the list was not mathematically objective, but rather editorial content and thus protected under the Constitution as free speech.”
+However, the judge sided with lawyers from The Times who countered that "the list was not mathematically objective, but rather editorial content and thus protected under the Constitution as free speech."
 Therefore, bestseller lists are legally considered editorial content, rather that factual content.
-That means the New York Times has the right to include or exclude any book from the bestseller list at their discretion.
-At the end of the day, it’s their judgement call.
+That means the New York Times has the right to exclude or include any book from a bestseller list at their discretion.
+At the end of the day, it's their judgement call.

-The New York Times Bestseller Lists and the Total Slots Available
+Types of New York Times Bestseller Lists & Total Slots Available

-Hitting The New York Times bestseller list is extremely difficult no matter what type of book you write.
-Currently, there are seven bestseller lists for adult books that update once a week (4 for nonfiction and 3 for fiction).
-Plus, there are five bestseller lists that update once a month.
-For children’s books, there are four weekly lists.
+Hitting The New York Times bestseller list is extremely difficult no matter what kind of book you write.
+Currently, there are 7 types of bestseller lists for adult books that update once a week (4 for nonfiction and 3 for fiction).
+Plus, there are 5 bestseller lists that update once a month.
+For children’s books, there are 4 weekly lists.
 Below are the names and number of available slots for each type of adult book list: